 IT Risk Assessment Template

 Knowing what might happen will inform your plan when responding to IT damage.
-If you can identify risk to your IT, and then you can preemptively plan and assign a team member to lead the initiative.
+If you can identify risk to your IT, then you can preemptively plan and assign a team member to lead the initiative.
 The free IT risk assessment template collects all the data you’ll need to note how the risk can impact your IT and how to potentially control it.

 Issue Tracking Template